-Nine of Colorado's leading natural gas and oil producers joined with Gov. Bill Ritter on Tuesday to announce agreements designed to expedite the drilling permit process while minimizing impacts to wildlife habitat on hundreds of thousands of acres in the Piceance Basin on the Western Slope.
+Nine of Colorado’s leading natural gas and oil producers joined with Gov. Bill Ritter last week to announce agreements designed to expedite the drilling permit process while minimizing impacts to wildlife habitat on hundreds of thousands of acres in the Piceance Basin on the Western Slope.

-The wildlife mitigation agreements come more than a year after the state enacted a revised drilling rules package that took months to complete (see Daily GPI, March 25, 2009).
-Many of the revisions were minor, but one section, vehemently opposed at the time by producers and many state Republicans, specifically required more consideration for environmental and health issues before permits are approved.
+The wildlife mitigation agreements come more than a year after the state enacted a revised drilling rules package that took months to complete (see NGI, March 30, 2009).
+Many of the revisions were minor, but one section, vehemently opposed at the time by producers and many state Republicans, specifically required more consideration for environmental and health issues before permits were approved.

 The regulations also for the first time gave the Colorado Division of Wildlife (CDOW) authority to approve or disapprove permits.